It looked like something out of a movie.

 Are the horses in Cades Cove wild?

-For the record, there are no wild horses in Cades Cove.
+For the record, there are in fact, no wild horses in Cades Cove.

 There may even be some feral horses that once escaped – maybe even breeding in the mountains – but feral does not equal wild.

 The horses you see at the entrance and possibly the exit of Cades Cove Loop Road are part of a domesticated herd, numbering somewhere around 50.
 They belong to the Cades Cove Riding Stables.

 The Cades Cove Riding Stables is an independently contracted business.
 It is located just inside the Cove, near the Cades Cove Campground.

 The riding stables offer three varieties of guided rides: trail, carriage and hayrides.
 Each offers different benefits.
 The stables have horses with different temperaments and capabilities for novice and experienced riders.

 The guided trail ride lasts about an hour with a maximum of nine riders per group.

 There is an orientation provided so you can get comfortable with your horse prior to setting out on the trail.
 Helmets are recommended for all riders, but it is required for riders under the age of 15.